haacked/haacked.com/_posts/2019/2019-06-01-github-for-dummies.markdown

 [![GitHub For Dummies](https://user-images.githubusercontent.com/19977/58595462-9400ec00-8225-11e9-8df5-b1c60312f9c6.jpg)](https://amzn.to/2Qr31t1)

 The book is [GitHub for Dummies](https://amzn.to/2Qr31t1).
 [Sarah Guthals](https://twitter.com/sarahguthals) and I wrote the book to help people understand how to make effective use of GitHub.
 Sarah and I worked at together at GitHub.
 She ran the team that built the GitHub extension for Visual Studio, Atom, Unity, and VS Code.
 Today she's making waves over at Microsoft.
+Between the two of us, we have an immense amount of experience building software using GitHub.

 The book covers a lot of interesting topics.
 Some of my favorites are the chapters that cover both sides of working on an open source repository.
 It contains great tips on how to be a good contributor (pro tip: put away that sense of entitlement) and how to be a good maintainer (pro tip: be kind and take care of your own health first).
 The book exposes a lot of less well known features in the context of a typical developer workflow.